 The best thing you can do for your business is show others how much people enjoy not just your food, but your environment!
 Listening to a customer rave about how great an experience they had at your establishment can practically make someone’s mouth water just by reading it.
 Reviews straight from the consumer are the most beneficial, and they market your establishment in a more authentic and organic way as opposed to traditional marketing.
 Written surveys and 3rd party review sites are not living and don’t have as much impact as say, a video.

 Apps like the One Question Reputation App provide restaurants with the opportunity to receive immediate feedback from their customers.
 These reviews are done REAL-TIME, so your customers can share their experience before they even leave your establishment.
-Encourage your customers to leave google reviews, because this directly correlates to your SEO (don’t know if this is 100 percent correct) and gives your restaurant a good rating.
+Encourage your customers to leave google reviews, because this directly correlates to your SEO and gives your restaurant a good rating.
 This rating determines how likely your restaurant will show up if a customer googles something like “Best Thai Restaurants in San Antonio” for example.

 2. Visual Appeal